Applied-field magnetic structure and spectroscopy shifts of the effective spin-$\frac{1}{2}$, $XY$-like magnet Li$_2$CoCl$_4$: Results and Discussion

-Our calculations (Fig.~\ref{fig:distortion_SOC}b) estimate an energy gap between the two lowest doublets of 264~cm$^{-1}$ (32.7~meV), indicating that Co$^{2+}$ ions in \LCC\ remain in the ground state Kramers doublet at low temperatures.
+A notable implication of our IR spectroscopy data is $XY$-like magnetism of the Co$^{2+}$ cation in \LCC\ since $g_{\perp}>g_{\parallel}$.
+Transition energies calculated with the SOC model (Fig.~\ref{fig:distortion_SOC}b) predict an energy gap between the two lowest doublets of 264~cm$^{-1}$ (32.7~meV), indicating that Co$^{2+}$ ions' behavior in \LCC\ is dominated by the ground-state Kramers doublet at low temperatures.
 This state can be mapped to an effective spin-$\frac{1}{2}$ state with an exchange interaction, $JS_1S_2$, between next-neighbor spins exhibiting anisotropy of the type $\beta=J_z/J_x\neq1$.
-Solving the spin-orbit Hamiltonian (Eq.~\ref{eq:Hamiltonian}) using spectroscopically determined parameters enables an estimation of the magnetic coupling anisotropy, yielding $\beta= 0.41$ for \LCC\ (see the supplemental material for details \cite{supplement}).
-This value of $\beta$ classifies \LCC\ as a system with easy-plane anisotropy, mirroring the $g$-factor anisotropy.
-Most Co-based chain materials, such as CsCoCl$_3$ \cite{achiwa1969linear}, CoCl$_2\cdot$2H$_2$O \cite{Hansen2022}, CoNb$_2$O$_6$ \cite{Wang2020}, [Co(NCS)$_2$(4-methoxypyridine)$_2$]$_n$ \cite{rams2020single}, Co(N$_2$H$_5$)$_2$(SO$_4$)$_2$ \cite{calder2022magnetic}, and (Ba,Sr)Co$_2$V$_2$O$_8$ \cite{Yang2023}, exhibit Ising anisotropy ($\beta>1$).
-We believe that the tetragonal distortion of the CoCl$_6$ octahedron in \LCC, in contrast to the trigonal distortion in those systems, may serve as the underlying mechanism for $XY$ anisotropy.
+Solving the spin-orbit Hamiltonian (Eq.~\ref{eq:Hamiltonian}) using spectroscopically determined parameters enables an estimation of the magnetic coupling anisotropy, yielding $\beta= 0.41$ for \LCC\ (see the supplemental material for details \cite{supplement} and references \cite{abragam1951theory,oguchi1965theory,achiwa1969linear,shiba2003exchange} therein).
+This value of $\beta$ classifies \LCC\ as a system with easy-plane anisotropy, consistent with $g_\mathrm{\perp}>g_\mathrm{\parallel}$.
+Most Co-based chain materials with octahedral Co$X_6$ coordination, such as CsCoCl$_3$ \cite{achiwa1969linear}, CoCl$_2\cdot$2H$_2$O \cite{Hansen2022}, CoNb$_2$O$_6$ \cite{Wang2020}, [Co(NCS)$_2$(4-methoxypyridine)$_2$]$_n$ \cite{rams2020single}, Co(N$_2$H$_5$)$_2$(SO$_4$)$_2$ \cite{calder2022magnetic}, and (Ba,Sr)Co$_2$V$_2$O$_8$ \cite{Yang2023}, exhibit Ising anisotropy ($\beta>1$).
+The tetragonal distortion of the CoCl$_6$ octahedron in \LCC, in contrast to the trigonal distortion in those systems, may serve as the underlying mechanism for $XY$ anisotropy.